You can be just as productive when working remotely – if not more so – but there are challenges as well as benefits.

-Get out and network
+1. Get out and network.

-Prepare for a typical work day
+2. Prepare for a typical workday.

 When you wake up each morning, treat the day as if you're going into the office.
 Get up early, brush your teeth and hair, make your coffee or tea, and dress appropriately.
 It will put you in the right mindset to get things done.
 You'll have more energy and motivation to do your work, feeling less tempted to stay in bed or lounge on the couch.
 Sit at a desk or table, keep the TV off, and limit social distractions.

-Set schedules and to-dos
+3. Set schedules and to-dos.

 If you schedule out your work and create a list of tasks you want to complete by the end of the day, you'll better manage your time and remain more focused.

-"I find that I make the most of my remote working time and experience when I know just what I need to get done, what resources I have, and the basic timeline it needs to be completed in," said Sabrina Greenwood-Briggs, director of people at LeadPoint, parent company of MoneyTips.com,.
+"I find that I make the most of my remote working time and experience when I know just what I need to get done, what resources I have, and the basic timeline it needs to be completed in," said Sabrina Greenwood-Briggs, director of people at LeadPoint, parent company of MoneyTips.
 "With that said, I also make sure to check in and take time to see that I'm on track.
 If I'm ahead, great.
 If I'm behind, I look to see why and adjust."

-Change your setting
+4. Change your setting.

 Working from home can feel isolating, and you might feel taunted by overflowing laundry baskets, unwatched Netflix episodes, housemates, etc. If you were in an office, you might not feel as tempted to stray from your work.

 Also, it's easy to fall into a routine of mundanity.
 Sometimes, all it takes is a change of scenery.
-If you feel unmotivated, drive to your favorite café or meet up with colleagues at a co-working space, said Greenwood-Briggs.
+If you feel unmotivated, drive to your favorite cafe or meet up with colleagues at a coworking space, said Greenwood-Briggs.

-Make time for breaks
+5. Make time for breaks.